wp-plugins/thecartpress/readme.txt

 Design and look of your store whith native WordPress ability to manage themes and templates.
 You can create new WordPress plugins to extend the functionality and fit your needs.

-Extends the TheCartPress E-commerce funcionalities with the large WordPress plugins repository It is compatible with many existing plugins in the WordPress repository: All In One SEO Pack, WordPress Multi Lingual Plugin, Google Analytics for WordPress, TubePress, Members only, GD star rating, etc.
+Extends the TheCartPress e-commerce funcionalities with the large WordPress plugins repository It is compatible with many existing plugins in the WordPress repository: All In One SEO Pack, WordPress Multi Lingual Plugin, Google Analytics for WordPress, TubePress, Members only, GD star rating, etc.

 = Product Browsing Offering =